JvanKatwijk/dab-server/README.md

 The android remote control has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
-The client will display the names of the devices found on the GUI, after touching the name of the device in this list the client will (try to) establish the connection, assuming a server runs on the selected device.
+After touching the name of the device in this list the client will (try to) establish the connection, assuming a server runs on the selected device.
 .